al3xandr3/al3xandr3.github.io/_posts/2014-06-24-prefer-relative-instead-of-absolute.md

 ---
-layout: post

 title: Relative to (instead of) Absolute
 category: data
 tags:
   - data
-intro: "Relative to (instead of) Absolute"
+excerpt: "Relative to (instead of) Absolute"
 ---

 ## Patterns of Analysis: Prefer Relative to (instead of) Absolute